Rat detective uses DNA to uncover how rats scurry around cities

 Staying close to home

 When sampled across a city, we can trace rat movement at a finer scale.
 Over the past 10 years, there has been an increase in the number of rat movement studies using genetics.
 By looking at relatedness of individuals based on genetic similarity, we can identify groups of relatives.
-We've found that relatives are often in to each other.
+We've found that relatives are often in close proximity to each other.

 However, some rats travel further afield.
 In Baltimore, one rat was estimated to have moved up to 11.5 kilometers.
-These migrant individuals can be identified because their assigns them to a group of individuals in a different location than to the one in which they were caught.
+These migrant individuals can be identified because their genetic information assigns them to a group of individuals in a different location than to the one in which they were caught.

 Thanks to genetics, we have come to understand that while rats typically move about the space of a city block, they move further than was estimated by observational methods.
 This is useful to know because it can help inform how we address rat-associated concerns.